AriFordsham/GHCWiki/backpack.md

 - Edward Z. Yang's [ thesis](https://github.com/ezyang/thesis/releases) contains detailed information about the specification and implementation of Backpack.
 We also have an older [ paper draft](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/backpack-2016.pdf) which was submitted to ICFP'16.
 History nuts can also read the original [ POPL paper](http://plv.mpi-sws.org/backpack/) but note that Backpack has changed dramatically since then.

 - Hackage does not yet support uploads of Backpack-using packages. [ next.hackage](http://next.hackage.haskell.org:8080/) is a Hackage instances running a development branch of Hackage that can handle Backpack; for now, Backpack-enabled packages should be uploaded here.

+You might find it useful to find some code using Backpack.
+Here are the biggest examples worth looking at:

+- [ backpack-str](https://github.com/haskell-backpack/backpack-str) defines a signature and implementations for strings.
+It is quite comprehensive, and the packages are available on next.hackage.

+- [ streamy](https://github.com/danidiaz/streamy) defines a signature and implementations for "streaming" libraries (e.g., conduit, pipes and streaming).
+It is experimental but it is a good example of a Backpack package that was not written by ezyang.

+- [ reflex-backpack](https://github.com/ezyang/reflex-backpack) is a kind of crazy experiment at Backpack'ing Reflex.
+Reflex uses a lot of advanced GHC features and it took some coaxing to get Backpack to handle it all, but handle it all it did!

 Some more out-of-date documents: